 - Paper Creations

-Where to Buy Supplies for a Craft Business
+Where To Buy Supplies for a Card Business

 - What craft supplies you will need and which are optional

 - Which are the best places to buy craft supplies

 - How to get cheap and varied materials

 - Where to go to get free bits and pieces

 - The items needed to make your own greeting cards at home